 DG Budget Hotel

-DG is a budget option near NAIA Terminal 4 that you can consider.
+DG is a good budget option near NAIA Terminal 4 that you can consider.
 You can walk across via a footbridge to get there.
 But if you prefer to take a shuttle, they can arrange one for around 100 PHP to/from Terminal 4, or 200 PHP to/from other terminals.

 DG is conveniently located inside the Salem complex, which means you’ll find many restaurants and massage places close by.